jdromero88/testing-gh-api-rate/README.md

 2. Run `npm run setup` to install/update bundler dependencies and install the npm dependencies
 3. Start development server `npm start`

+## Update algolia data
+To update algolia data you must run the script `update-algolia.js` by running `node update-algolia.js`

 ## Directory Structure
 The basic site structure for the site looks like this:
 ```